-U.S. Senate Judiciary Committee testimony Lopez went through six weeks of evidence collection, vetting and interviews with Senate Judiciary attorneys.
-She was ultimately chosen as the lead witness for an immigration fraud hearing in 2017.
+U.S. Senate Judiciary Committee After six weeks of evidence collection and interviews with committee attorneys, Lopez was designated the lead witness for a U.S. Senate immigration fraud hearing in 2017.

 In 2016, homeland security officials warned Elena Maria Lopez about the “dangerous man” she had married and sponsored into the United States.
 Forced to flee her own home after he tried to strangle her and pulled a firearm on her, she already knew this.
 With the prior help of a retired FBI agent, she also knew she sponsored a criminal into her country.
 She was already living in hiding with help from the State of New Jersey.

 To add insult to injury, he became eligible for a special “domestic-violence green card."
 This unique type of green card is coveted since it waives fraud, criminal activities and inadmissibility.
 And these green cards can’t be revoked even when flagged by national security investigators.
 Fast-tracked domestic-violence green cards go to any foreigner claiming they’re abused; No evidence, interviews or investigations are required.
 By law, Americans and their families are barred from submitting evidence of their innocence (or criminal activities they uncover).

 Lopez’s abuse?
 By refusing to sign his final immigration papers and reporting him to the feds, Lopez subjected her foreign husband to “extreme cruelty” based on the Violence Against Women Act (VAWA).
 [See "Immigration Control as Abuse"; AllLaw] The landmark domestic-violence law has become the easiest way for criminals and fraudsters to get fast-tracked green cards and U.S. citizenship.
 Congressional investigations recently confirmed widespread fraud.
 (Her whistleblowing triggered the investigation and report.)